IPA and Passion Fruit Drop Scones

 - Add the beer a little at a time until you achieve a batter with a consistency that just falls off the spoon.
 You may not need all the beer.

 - In a shallow skillet over medium-low heat, melt the butter in the oil.
-Drop a tablespoon of the batter into the pan.
+Drop a tbsp of the batter into the pan.
 Cook until bubbles start to appear on the uncooked side.
 Flip.
 Cook for another 1-2 minutes.
 The scones will rise.
 Remove from pan and keep warm until ready to eat but do eat them as soon as possible.

 - P.S.: Don’t let the batter sit too long.
 The rising agents, like baking powder, will deactivate over time.
 The drop scones will be fine; they just won’t rise as much.